Paul Dooley

-Paul Dooley (born Paul Brown; February 22, 1928) is an American character actor.
-He is known for his roles in Breaking Away, Popeye, Strange Brew, Sixteen Candles and various Christopher Guest mockumentaries.
+Paul Dooley (né Brown; born February 22, 1928) is an American character actor, television writer and comedian.
+He is known for his roles in Breaking Away, Popeye, Strange Brew, Sixteen Candles, Cars and various Christopher Guest mockumentaries.
 He co-created the PBS children's show The Electric Company.

 Early life

 Dooley was born Paul Brown on February 22, 1928, in Parkersburg, West Virginia, the son of Ruth Irene (née Barringer), a homemaker, and Pete James Brown, a factory worker.

-He said that Parkersburg had few attractions that interested him because there were not many cultural opportunities.
+He said Parkersburg had few attractions that interested him because there were not many cultural opportunities.
 He enjoyed listening to comedians on the radio, especially Jimmy Durante.
 In high school, he often performed at fairs as a clown named Dooley.
 In the mid-1950s, he legally changed his surname to match his clown persona, there already being a Broadway actor named Paul Brown.

 Dooley was a cartoonist as a youth and drew a strip for a local paper in Parkersburg.
 In 1946, he joined the United States Navy and served for two years before returning home and graduating from West Virginia State University in 1952.